 So realistically, you’ll have four different fees structures to look at.
 Your potential market will often dictate what your fee structure should be.

 How should I market my Accredited Training Provider?

 Setting up your courses isn’t all that you’ll need for a successful training company; you’ll need customers and people to enrol on to them.
 Marketing your Training Company is a really big deal, but even for those of you have absolutely no experience in marketing, don’t worry.
-Brooks and Kirk’s Marketing Manager, Sam, will tell you all about how to market your training company.
+We can advise you here.

 What premises will my Accredited Training Provider need?